We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Handles

 - Wood: Soft and slightly vibration-absorbent, wood is a common material used in hoe handles.
 Made from a single rod of hardwood, often hickory, wood handles are comfortable and smooth.
-Note they should not be left out in the weather, as moisture can cause the wood grain to swell and become weak and splintery.
+Note that they should not be left out in the weather, as moisture can cause the wood grain to swell and become weak and splintery.

 - Cushioned grips: Made from padded rubber, silicone, or water-resistant neoprene, cushioned grips on many garden hoe handles go a long way toward making hoeing tasks more enjoyable.
+Wearing a pair of gardening gloves can increase user comfort when working with hoes that lack cushioned grips.

 Blades